 Ten years ago, what started out as a simple idea to bring Denver salons together for a single night event has transformed into Colorado’s largest fashion show with multiple nights showcasing local designers, stylists, models, boutiques, and talent to bring together the fashion community.
-Yes, we are in fact talking about Denver Fashion Weekend (DFW), created by DFW show producer AB Aharonian, also known as 303 Magazine’s publisher.
+Yes, we are in fact talking about Denver Fashion Weekend (DFW).
 DFW will return to Denver next month on November 10 with our coveted Hair Show being on November 13.
 The Hair show has become a great spectacle on the last night of DFW featuring everything from sky-high hair to models on stilts.
 The Hair Show and DFW have always been sponsored by Schomp Automotive and this season is particularly special as it marks the 10 year anniversary of the Hair Show.
 To commemorate, we decided to talk specifically to the head man behind the scenes to get an inside look.
 Charlie Price, a hair genius, has been in the business for over 30 years, appeared on the reality tv show Shear Genius and has remained alongside DFW as the runway producer from the beginning.
 We caught up with Price to pick his brain about The Hair Show.

 303: How would you describe DFW’s Hair show to someone who’s never experienced it?